-Construction challenges in South Africa (International construction market survey 2018)
+Construction challenges in South Africa

 The South African property market is oversupplied leading to more competition for fewer projects in the construction industry.
 Nationally vacancies in the office market exceed ten percent and the developer-led retail market continues to slow.
 Meanwhile, market insiders suggest that the residential market will be more resilient than in the recent past but will remain relatively flat.

 The figures do not look that bright.
 South African Property Owners Association (SAPOA) recorded the national vacancy rate at 11.2 percent in the final quarter of 2017, with rental growth at 2 percent.
 The economics consultancy Medium Term Forecasting Associates projected an average 6.1 percent increase year on year in construction tender pricing.
 Meanwhile, SAPOA research indicated a fourth consecutive quarter of slowing growth in respect of trading performance in the retail sector.

 This highlights the difficulty in reaching the sort of numbers on viability for developers that would attract capital to new projects.